Formation (association football): 3–4–3

 Using a 3–4–3, the midfielders are expected to split their time between attacking and defending.
 Having only three dedicated defenders means that if the opposing team breaks through the midfield, they will have a greater chance to score than with a more conventional defensive configuration, such as 4–5–1 or 4–4–2.
 However, the three forwards allow for a greater concentration on attack.
 This formation is used by more offensive-minded teams.
-The formation was famously used by Liverpool under Rafael Benítez during the second half of the 2005 UEFA Champions League Final to come back from a three-goal deficit.
-It was also notably used by Chelsea when they won the Premier League under manager Antonio Conte in the 2016–17 season and when they won the 2021 UEFA Champions League Final under Thomas Tuchel.
+The formation was famously used by Liverpool under Rafael Benítez during the second half of the 2005 UEFA Champions League final to come back from a three-goal deficit.
+It was also notably used by Chelsea when they won the Premier League under manager Antonio Conte in the 2016–17 season and when they won the 2021 UEFA Champions League final under Thomas Tuchel.

 3–5–2

 This formation is similar to 5–3–2, but with some important tweaks: there is usually no sweeper (or libero) but rather three classic centre-backs, and the two wing-backs are oriented more towards the attack.
 Because of this, the most central midfielder tends to remain further back in order to help prevent counter-attacks.
 It also differs from the classical 3–5–2 of the WW by having a non-staggered midfield.
-There are several coaches claiming to be the inventors of this formation, but the first to successfully employ it at the highest level was Carlos Bilardo, who led Argentina to win the 1986 World Cup using the 3–5–2.
+There are several coaches claiming to be the inventors of this formation, like two-time European Cup winning manager and World Cup runner-up Ernst Happel and the unorthodox and controversial Nikos Alefantos, but the first to successfully employ it at the highest level was Carlos Bilardo, who led Argentina to win the 1986 World Cup using the 3–5–2.
 The high point of the 3–5–2's influence was the 1990 World Cup, with both finalists, Bilardo's Argentina and Franz Beckenbauer's West Germany employing it.